ballerina-platform/module-ballerinax-googleapis.calendar/modules/listener/Module.md

 | Ballerina Language          |     Swan Lake Alpha2            |
 | Google Calendar API         |             V3                  |

-## Sample

-Instantiate the connector by giving authentication details in the HTTP client config.
-The HTTP client config has built-in support for OAuth 2.0.
-Google Calendar uses OAuth 2.0 to authenticate and authorize requests.
-The Google Calendar connector can be minimally instantiated in the HTTP client config using the access token or the client ID, client secret, and refresh token.

 **Obtaining Tokens to Run the Sample**